Surprise leader Union Berlin revitalizing Bundesliga race - WHIZ News

 Union has the best defense in the league, but Fischer says there’s still much room for improvement.

-“We still have our issues that we need to work on,” said Fischer, who referred to the team having just 29% ball possession and a successful pass rate of 68%.
+“We still have our issues that we need to work on,” said Fischer, who referred to the team having just 29% ball possession and a successful pass rate of 68% against Dortmund.

 “It has to be more precise,” he said.